-- UK growth rates are calculated using the UEPs baseline scenario.
+- UK growth rates are calculated using the EEP baseline scenario.
 NI emissions data for the latest year are converted into fuel use (GWh) using DUKES conversion factors and then projected using the UK growth rates.
-GMO NI projections data, taken from the NI gas capacity statement, is substituted for gas. - UREGNI's Final price determination for 2017 has been used to split projections by residential and business.
-Non-CO2 projections are taken from BEIS UEPs data at the UK-level, growth rates are calculated from these.
+GMO NI projections data, taken from the NI Gas Capacity Statement (PDF, 4034KB), is substituted for gas. - UREGNI's Final Price Determination for 2023 has been used to split projections by residential and business.

+Non-CO2 projections are taken from BEIS EEP data at the UK-level, growth rates are calculated from these.
 All growth rates calculated are applied to the latest inventory data to project emissions into the future.